dchristian3188/dchristian3188.github.io/_drafts/Exploring PowerShell 6 - ValidateRange Enhancements.md

 Now this is much better.
 Here's what our user would see.

 ![_config.yml]({{ site.baseurl }}/images/ValidateRange/ValidateScript2.png)

-This got the job done, but was kind of a lot of work.
+This got the job done but was kind of a lot of work.
 Now in PowerShell 6, we have an even better way to do this.
+By leveraging the built in shortcuts to ValidateRange we can simplify our code.
+Here's the Positive shortcut in action.

 ```powershell
 Function Test-ParameterIsPositive